codatio/codat-docs/blog/221023-push-history.md

 ---
-title: Company data push history now available via the Portal
+title: Company data write history now available via the Portal
 date: "2022-10-23"
 tags: ["Portal"]
 draft: false
 authors: mcclowes
 ---

-You can now view a table of data pushed for each company.
+You can now view a table of data written for each company.

 <!--truncate-->